do-know/Crypt-LE/README.md

      log4perl.appender.Screen.utf8 = 1

 Save the configuration into some file and then run `le.pl` with `--log-config` parameter specifying that configuration file name, for those settings to take effect.

+### CUSTOM EXIT CODES

+By default the client application produces a limited set of exit codes - 1 on help or unknown parameters and 255 in case of other errors.
+Additionally the case of attempting a renewal too early is not considered an error.
+This behaviour can be changed to assign custom exit codes to different errors (including setting an error code for an early renewal).

+If you wish to change an exit code for a particular error, you need to find the associated message first and then assign some code via a config file.
+For example, say you are receiving an error message saying "Could not read the certificate file." and you want to assign an error code of 200 to it.
+If you you add `--debug` flag to the command line, that same error message would look as "\[ CERTIFICATE_FILE_READ \] Could not read the certificate file."
+If now you create a configuration file as shown below, running the same command as before with `--config name_of_your_configuration_file` will change the exit code for that error to 200:

+    \[errors\]
+    CERTIFICATE_FILE_READ = 200

 ### SUPPORT AND DOCUMENTATION